 Scarizona - Scottsdale, AZ

-Scarizona opens October 5th.
+Scarizona opens in late September.
 Azizona’s Original Screampark features three terrifying houses of terror.
 Tickets are $36 for all access or $28 for two houses or $22 for Operation Zombie Storm (paintball).
 The park is open most Thursday, Friday, Saturday, and Sunday nights in October.
 It opens every night at 7 pm and closes on Friday and Saturday nights at midnight.
 It closes weeknights at 10 pm.
 The four attractions are Slayer’s Slaughter House, Epic Fear, Startled Fear and Operation Zombie Storm paintball attraction.

 Slaughter House - Tucson, AZ